Reports And Data

 You’ve just found some!

-Maryland’s Office for Genetics and Children with Special Health Care Needs (OGCSHCN) conducts data gathering and analysis activities in support of our activities to improve health care and support systems for Maryland kids and youth with special health care needs and their families.
-On this page, you will find data briefs and reports produced by OGCSHCN as well as links to helpful sites.
+Maryland’s Office for Genetics and Children with Special Health Care Needs (OGPSHCN) conducts data gathering and analysis activities in support of our activities to improve health care and support systems for Maryland kids and youth with special health care needs and their families.
+On this page, you will find data briefs and reports produced by OGPSHCN as well as links to helpful sites.

 Maryland Data for Core Outcomes Report:

 The federal Maternal and Child Health Bureau (MCHB), together with its partners, has identified six core outcomes as critical indicators of success in implementing community-based systems of services mandated for all children with special health care needs.
 Learn more about the Core Outcomes and download data reports.

 Title V is a federal grants program, administered by the Maternal and Child Health Bureau (MCHB) of the Health Resources and Services Administration.
 Learn more and download reports.